 Once He has established His government on the earth and instituted His righteous, just, and equitable policies over Israel, they will begin to bring peace and prosperity to all who follow them.
 Others will see the joy that His way of life provides to His people, and they will seek His governance over them.
 His rule will spread over all the earth in perpetuity.
 In fact, I Corinthians 15:25 tells us, "For He must reign till He has put all enemies under His feet."

-The church of God will be observing the Feast of Trumpets tomorrow, the holy day the Jews call Rosh Hashanah.
+The church of God observes the Feast of Trumpets, the holy day the Jews call Rosh Hashanah.
 We believe that God's holy days, described and commanded in Leviticus 23, reveal to us God's plan of salvation for all humanity.
 The Feast of Trumpets is the fourth of the seven annual holy days, sitting in the central position of God's plan, and the great event that it symbolizes is the wonderful return of Jesus Christ to establish the Kingdom of God on earth.

 On this holy day, we look forward to the time of God's direct intervention into the affairs of humanity, to bring divine order and peace to a chaotic, war-torn, immoral, and deceived world.
 While some may scorn this as an impossible Utopian vision, we merely point to the pages of the Bible and Christ's promise, "And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also" (John 14:3).
 We would like nothing better than to live under the benevolent rule of our King, and thus we pray, "Your kingdom come" (Matthew 6:10).